rubygems/rubygems/README.md

   $ gem update --system  # you might need to be an administrator or root
 ```

-See [UPGRADING.rdoc] for more details and alternative instructions.
+See [UPGRADING](UPGRADING.rdoc) for more details and alternative instructions.

 -----